Postnatal Classes are finally back!

 Pilates is a very safe, gentle and highly effective exercise which helps to deeply strengthen, stabilise and ultimately move your after-baby-body with greater ease.

-We'll work on exercises to re-build your core, support your pelvic floor and adapt to the challenges which your body now faces - pram posture, rounded shoulders/upper back from feeding, text neck from midnight Mummy group watsap chats, not to mention bending over cots and twisting in and out of car seats.
+Do your research and look for a class which will include exercises to re-build your core, support your pelvic floor and adapt to the challenges which your body now faces.
+Pilates can help you with pram posture, rounded shoulders/upper back from feeding, text neck from midnight Mummy group whatsapp chats, not to mention bending over cots and twisting in and out of car seats.

-We'll work at your pace and I'll take into account the type of birth you've had, as well as any ongoing issues which you now face.
-We can check to see how separated your tummy muscles are using a 'diastasic recti test' - we want to avoid any form of doming so the tummy doesn't protrude forward further.
+Find a class which works at your pace and takes into account the type of birth you've had, as well as any ongoing issues which you now face.
+It's worthwhile asking your teacher to check to see how separated your tummy muscles are using a 'diastasic recti test' - we want to avoid any form of doming so the tummy doesn't protrude forward further.
 Being mindful of these sorts of movements, will really help you in these early days - how you can get out of bed without putting too big a strain on your abdomen, how you can get out of a comfy sofa.
 You may be surprised that you don't have to do curl ups (a bit like crunches) to really feel your tummy muscles working (safely)!

 · 6 weeks plus, natural delivery, no complications.
 Any stitches have healed.